FriendsOfREDAXO/rexfactor/README.md

 ### Misc

-- `REDAXO Specific Code Style:` This use case ensures that code written follows the [REDAXO code style guidelines](https://github.com/redaxo/php-cs-fixer-config).
+- `REDAXO Specific Code Style v1:` This use case ensures that code written follows the [REDAXO code style guidelines](https://github.com/redaxo/php-cs-fixer-config).
 This can include adhering to naming conventions, using appropriate formatting, and following the coding standards recommended by the REDAXO community.
+Compatible with all PHP versions.

+- `REDAXO Specific Code Style v2:` An enhanced version of the REDAXO code style that utilizes PHP 8.1+ features.
+This includes improved type declarations, nullable type handling, property type conversion, and modern code structures.
+Requires PHP 8.1 or higher.
+You can customize the rules by editing the `custom-cs-rules.php` file in the addon directory.

 - `More Explicit Coding Style:` This use case involves ensuring that code is written in a more explicit and clear manner, so that it is easier to read and maintain.
 This can include using more descriptive variable names, avoiding ambiguous function names, and using appropriate comments.